Anonymous Scribe Letter Questions WGA’s Tough Agency Packaging Stance

 We’re all affected by packaging, etc., and we all face the same choices whether the guild wins this fight or not.
 Wouldn’t it have been better to begin laying out how these things work a year ago so creators could make smart choices about their packaging or lack thereof?
 Wouldn’t it have been better to make everyone wiser?

-The NegCom says the ATA refused to negotiate until very recently, the ATA says the reverse is true.
+The NegCom says the ATA refused to negotiate until very recently; the ATA says the reverse is true.
 I’ll tell you what I believe based on conversations with both sides and reports from the news media… when the NegCom tells us the ATA has stonewalled efforts to resolve the crisis, what they mean is there were a couple of formal meetings in which demands were read and conversation did not follow.
-When the ATA tells us they reached out several times to the WGA, what they mean is they reached out to have informal sit-downs to discuss the issues.
+When the ATA tells us they reached out several times to the WGA, what they mean is they reached out to have informal sit-downs.
 I have no idea who is right and who is wrong in this scenario.
 I can tell you this much…

-Everything about the NegCom’s strategy communicates a clear position that negotiation with the ATA was never on the table.
-Their entire goal appears to have been to hype up the membership, create a strike atmosphere, call a vote and then use that vote to force the ATA into accepting the guild position on every issue.
+Everything about the NegCom strategy tells me real negotiation with the ATA was never on the table.
+Their entire goal appears to be to hype up the membership, create a strike atmosphere, call a vote and then use that vote to force the ATA into accepting the guild position on every issue.
 This is theater, pure and simple.

 Maybe I would be more excited about this theater (it’s like Hamilton, but different!) if I felt we’d done a thorough job in educating members and truly breaking down the real world problems and concerns.
 We haven’t.
 All of this feels like a crisis of our own invention.